-Report on Compliance with Laws, Regulations, Contracts, and Grant Agreement
+Report on Compliance with Laws, Regulations, Contracts, and Grant Agreements and Other Matters

-In connection with our audits of NRC's financial statements, we tested compliance with selected provisions of applicable laws, regulations, contracts, and grant agreements consistent with our auditor's responsibility discussed below.
+In connection with our audits of NRC's financial statements, we tested compliance with selected provisions of applicable laws, regulations, contracts, and grant agreements consistent with our auditors' responsibility discussed below.
 We caution that noncompliance may occur and not be detected by these tests.
-We performed our tests of compliance in accordance with U.S. generally accepted government auditing standards or OMB 19-03.
+We performed our tests of compliance in accordance with Government Auditing Standards.
+We also performed tests of compliance with certain provisions of the Federal Financial Management Improvement Act (FFMIA).
+However, providing an opinion on compliance was not an objective of our audit, and accordingly, we do not express such an opinion.